step-/gtkmenuplus/docs/menu_configuration_file_format.md

     menuposition=x y

 An optional line to force the menu to open at a given x-y position (the program xev can help you find coordinates - see its man page).
-If no `menupos=` in encountered, the menu is shown at the mouse cursor position.
+If no `menupos=` is encountered, the menu is shown at the mouse cursor position.
 Only one `menupos=` is allowed per configuration file.